wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

       - Caching is achieved.
       - No module binding issues.
     * **Disadvantages:**
-      - SSH key would be exposed in a docker container if not handled correctly.
+      - SSH key would be exposed in a Docker container if not handled correctly.
       - Single SSH keys will have security issues and different ones will be difficult to manage.

   * **Option 3:** Host the private repos globally like our own private npm (in case of node.js) and add it's host entry on the system.
 Docker container can then install dependencies by fetching from our private npm.